PennChopMicrobiomeProgram/MetaphlanRapper/README.md

-# MetaphlanRapper
+# Phylogenetic profiler
-A wRapper for profiling composition of microbial communities using MetaPhlAn
+A short wrapper for profiling composition of microbial communities from shotgun metagenomic data.